SAP-samples/teched2023-DT167/README.md

 ## Overview

 This session introduces attendees to the fundamental concepts of Identity Access Management in SAP S/4HANA Cloud, public edition.
 Identity Access Management ensures that Business Users have the right access to the right systems at the right time.
 Therefore, it enables the efficient, secure and compliant execution of business processes.
-In SAP S/4HANA Cloud, public edition, access is controlled by a role-based, personalized and real-time authorization management.
+In SAP S/4HANA Cloud, public edition, access management is controlled by a role-based, personalized and real-time authorization management.
 SAP Fiori apps simplify the business user and business role maintenance.

 ## Requirements